Undergraduate Application Process

 - Early action candidates apply by Nov 15.
 This is non-binding.

 - Rolling admission is available until programs fill (programs fill quickly so don't delay).

-- To begin the Orientation, registration, and housing processes, students should submit their deposit by May 1.
+- To begin the Orientation, registration, and housing processes, students should submit their deposit by our priority deadline of May 1.

 Documents required for admission: